 Once the offer has been made and accepted, as stated above the list is considered frozen.
 However, it is still incumbent on the offering ODO to monitor the situation and if the organ becomes unviable to ship, programs should be reverting to local allocation practices.

-What happens if a newly urgent patient is listed in the time before an offer is accpeted?
+What happens if a newly urgent patient is listed in the time before an offer is accepted?
 Should the allocation be re-run?

 Yes, prior to an offer being accepted.
 Once an offer is accepted, the allocation list is considered frozen and re-run is no longer required.